-Michael Gibney (Nutrition Expert) in his eighth year of retirement reflects the following:
+Michael Gibney (Nutrition Expert) in his eighth year of retirement reflects on the following:

-Epidemiologists manage this phenomenon by applying various statistical adjustments in multi-regression analysis such as body mass index, gender, social class etc. But the problem is that these adjustments are based on theory.
-I know of no large-scale study that quantified energy underreporting using for example, doubly labelled water and also conducted an open search of factors that might influence underreporting.
-Epidemiologists must also adjust for other confounding factors that might influence the end point in question.
+Epidemiologists manage this phenomenon by applying various statistical adjustments in multi-regression analysis such as body mass index, gender, social class, etc. However, the problem is that these adjustments are based on theory.
+I know of no large-scale study that quantified energy underreporting using, for example, doubly labeled water and also conducted an open search of factors that might influence underreporting.
+Epidemiologists must also adjust for other confounding factors that might influence the endpoint in question.

 A second major failure of nutrition is the manner in which we record and report food intake.
 Any large national dietary survey that uses self-reported food choice as opposed to the fixed choice of food frequency approaches, will tell us the mean daily intake of upwards of 3000 individual foods.
 But if you wanted to know the mean daily intake of ham sandwiches, you would be disappointed.

 A final look into my crystal ball would be to nutrition what CERN is to particle physics.
 There will come a day when meal pattern analysis is fully operational and we can explore national food consumption data for meal patterns.
 Let us imagine that we can say with confidence that 95% of the variation in food choice can be explained by say 10 meal patterns.
-Volunteers could be rotated through each of these 10 meal patterns in a randomised crossover design with blood, urine and faecal samples collected for metabolomic analysis.
-The subjects would be housed in purpose built metabolic wards with all their food and beverages strictly controlled.
+Volunteers could be rotated through each of these 10 meal patterns in a randomized crossover design with blood, urine, and fecal samples collected for metabolomic analysis.
+The subjects would be housed in purpose-built metabolic wards with all their food and beverages strictly controlled.

 Somehow, I think that the same negative response was given to the French physicist Louis de Broglie when, in 1949, he first proposed the development of CERN.
-If nutritional science does not conceptualise, debate, discuss and promote the concept of very large, complex, ambitious and expensive studies nutrition studies, then they will never happen.
+If nutritional science does not conceptualize, debate, discuss and promote the concept of very large, complex, ambitious, and expensive studies nutrition studies, then they will never happen.